Sunday, September 30, 2018

 The Son reveals an inextricable unity between Himself and the Father (John 17:11; 20; 22).
 Both have fellowship with each other.
 Both are one in essence.
 If the Father and the Son are one by nature, then does this not imply the latter to be divine?
 Just as everything belongs to the Father, so everything also belongs to the Son (John 17:10).
 The Father and the Son are co-equal and co-eternal while having different functions.

 Both share the same divine glory.
 Jesus oftentimes spoke from a human standpoint, which should not surprise us because He is a composite being.
-He is fully man and fully God.
+He is truly man and truly God.
 According to John 17:25-26, Jesus Christ reveals to us the Father.
 The knowledge and understanding of God transcends our mental faculties by an infinite margin.
 How could Christ reveal to us the Father if He Himself were not also God?

 Monday, September 17, 2018